jcslm001/murty.io/readme.md

 touch ~/.forever/murty-forever.log && touch ~/.forever/murty-output.log && touch ~/.forever/murty-error.log
 ```

+Note that if you're running Ubuntu, you may have to put `sudo ` in front of the first command above.

 ### Logs

 To view a live history of the logs, run one of these commands: